In the Samuel Curtis Johnson Graduate School of Management .

 Prerequisite: NCC 5060 with grade of B or better.

-Specifically designed for students planning to pursue careers in investment banking.
+Enrollment restricted to first-year full-time MBA students pursuing a career in investment banking.
 Inappropriate for students interested in following a finance career in non-financial industry or non-finance careers (including consulting).

 The Investment Banking Immersion Practicum is structured to provide students with “real world” investment banking experience in an academic environment.
 Students, working in teams, will play the role of investment bankers throughout the semester.
 Assignments will be structured in the form of client pitch-book presentations, which will generally be presented during class.
 Students will be exposed to, and will develop a working understanding of, all aspects of the capital raising and merger & acquisition processes.